AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/themes.md

 To customize, choose the theme type on the left pane and click the squares adjacent to brand color and sidebar icon colors.
 Click the side bar in sidebar brightness, drag forward or backward to adjust the brightness.
 Observe the preview in the above images as you modify these options.

-Click **Reset Theme** to restore the orignal settings of the theme.
-Click **Save** after completing the changes.
+Click **[!UICONTROL Reset Theme]** to restore the orignal settings of the theme.
+Click **[!UICONTROL Save]** after completing the changes.

 **Live Preview**

-Click **Live Preview** at the bottom left corner of the Themes section.
+Click **[!UICONTROL Live Preview]** at the bottom left corner of the Themes section.
 A pop-up appears as shown below:

 ![](assets/live-theme-preview.png)

 *The Live Preview pop-up*

-Choose the theme of your choice from the drop-down list, adjust the settings and click **Preview** to view the changes Live in your application.
+Choose the theme of your choice from the drop-down list, adjust the settings and click **[!UICONTROL Preview]** to view the changes Live in your application.
 Now, you can go through all the features of the application and witness the changes.
 You can also change your roles while going through live preview.
-Once you are satisfied with the changes, you can come back to the Live theme preview pop-up feature and click **Apply Theme**.
+Once you are satisfied with the changes, you can come back to the Live theme preview pop-up feature and click **[!UICONTROL Apply Theme]**.

 While you are previewing the changes Live, the Live theme preview pop-up still appears at the bottom of the screen.
 You can choose to minimize the pop-up.